Obamacare Pros and Cons

 Obamacare has a lot of benefits that most people don't know about.
-That's because negative messages about Obamacare outnumbered positive messages 15 to one.
-Three years after it was approved, 54 percent of Americans opposed the Act.
-That led to Donald Trump's actions to weaken it and Congress' failed replacement plans.
-In December 2017, the Tax Cuts and Jobs Act repealed the tax on those who don't get insurance.
-Millions of healthy individuals may drop their plans when the law becomes effective in 2019.
+That's possibly because spending on negative messages about Obamacare has exceeded spending on positive messages by 15 to 1.
+Three years after it was approved, 54% of Americans opposed the Act.
+Donald Trump took actions to weaken it, and Congress made failed replacement plans.
+In December 2017, the Tax Cuts and Jobs Act repealed the tax on those who don't get insurance effective December 31, 2018.

 - The biggest benefit of the ACA is that it slows the rise of health care costs.
-It does this by providing insurance for millions and making preventive care free.
+It does this partly by providing insurance for millions and making preventive care free.
 This means people receive treatment before they need expensive emergency room services.
 Between 2012 and 2017, health care costs increased about 1.3% per year, and the Centers for Medicare and Medicaid Services (CMS) believes it'll grow at about 2.5% per year over the next decade.

 - Insurance companies can no longer deny anyone coverage for pre-existing conditions.
 They can't drop them or raise premiums if beneficiaries get sick.

 - It eliminates lifetime and annual coverage limits.
 Insurance companies used this to contain costs to $1 million per year.
-Beneficiaries who exceeded that limit had to pay 100 percent of costs.
+Beneficiaries who exceeded that limit had to pay 100% of costs.

 - Children can stay on their parents’ health insurance plans up to age 26.
 As of 2012, more than 3 million previously uninsured young people were added.
 This increased profit for insurance companies.
 They receive more premiums from these healthy individuals.

 - States must set up insurance exchanges or use the federal government's exchange.
 Either method makes it easier to shop for plans.